ASA-P/PlaywrightSynoptic/README/README.md

 **How to avoid confusion**
 Either walk through the execution in headful mode or take screenshots before and after the instruction that has raised the error - this will help you verify whether the application state actually is the one you expect.

-## The Playwright Inspector
-The Playwright Inspector is a GUI tool which exposes additional debugging functionality, and can be launched using PWDEBUG=1 npm run test.

-The Inspector allows us to easily step through each instruction of our script, while giving us clear information on the duration, outcome, and functioning of each.
-This can be helpful in getting to the root cause of some of the more generic errors.

 ## Choosing selectors

 The selectors you choose to use in your scripts will help determine how much maintenance work will go into your scripts over the course of their lifetime.
 Ideally, you want to have robust selectors in place to save yourself time and effort going forward.